-Problem: Popping noise when switching FX on and off.
+Problem: Cracking noise when switching FX on and off.

 No proper grounding at the FX loop circuit.
-Make sure the FX LOOP GND LIFT is set OUT.
-This will solve the issue in almost any case.
+Pushing the FX LOOP GND LIFT switch will solve the issue in almost any case.

 Problem: erratic behaviour when switching via MIDI Control Changes.